Ladvien/ladvien.github.io/_posts/2017-08-09-sql-case-r-paste.md

 {% endhighlight %}

+Here is the output:

 |PersonalID                       |FirstName |LastName |DOB        |Millennial |
 |:--------------------------------|:---------|:--------|:----------|:----------|
 |ZP1U3EPU2FKAWI6K5US5LDV50KRI1LN7 |Timmy     |Tesa     |2010-01-01 |Yes        |
 |IA26X38HOTOIBHYIRV8CKR5RDS8KNGHV |Fela      |Falla    |1999-1-1   |No         |
 |LASDU89NRABVJWW779W4JGGAN90IQ5B2 |Sarah     |Kerrigan |1992-04-01 |No         |

+The SQL query, specifically the `CASE WHEN` statement created a column called `Millennial`, it then went through every person's date of birth, comparing it.
+When the query found a person who was born after 2000-01-01 it inserted a 'Yes' in the Millennial column.
+If they were not born after 2000-01-01 then it set the `Millennial` column to 'No.'  Nifty, right?

+Notice, the `ELSE` is required to get the 'No'.
+Otherwise, if the query found someone born after 2000 it would say 'Yes', but it would leave everyone else blank.